mech-web/website/content/post/2018-06-07-hello-world.md

 - ...write a program that can crash.
 - ...write a program that can deadlock.
 - ...corrupt memory or access uninitialized memory.
-- ...end up in an state inconsistent.
+- ...end up with inconsistent state.
 - ...get stuck at any phase of development.

 ## Conclusion

-There's still a lot to say about Mech.
-In this post I've spoken about it in very broad terms, so in the next post I'll talk about the architecture of Mech and the implementation as it stands so far.
+Hopefully now you have an idea about the spirit of Mech.
+This post was really about the motivation for building it and what I hope it will become one day.
+In the next post I'll talk about specifics, in terms of architecture and the implementation as it stands so far.

 <div class="footnote">
 [1] When I worked on it, I was responsible for talking about the Eve language to outside audiences, so I've spent a lot of time thinking about how people talk about programming languages to one another.
 This is the first time I'm trying this method, but I like it for a couple reasons.
 First, by talking about what the language makes trivial or impossible, we recognize that implicit in the design of a language is a set of tradeoffs, and we highlight the *implications* of the design decisions we felt were most significant.
 Further, a reader of these lists isn't left to wonder how a feature may impact their work.
 Programming languages are often first presented as a list of supported features, frameworks, or programming paradigms, leaving the user to decide how e.g. "trait-based generics" impact their work.